-With Jennings doing her best to appear as if she was interested in what LTC Aaron Brindle, retired, was telling her, Emerson was the first to hear a sound that was faintly familiar.
+With Jennings trying hard to appear as if she were interested in what LTC Aaron Brindle, retired, was telling her, Emerson was the first to hear a faintly familiar sound .
 When she finally realized what it was, she did her best to keep from jiggling the camera or shifting it away from Jennings and Brindle as she pulled her eye away from the camera’s eye piece and began to look around, searching for the distinctive whine of a jet engine that was growing louder by the minute.

 It took Jennings a moment to notice Emerson’s inexplicable behavior out of the corner of her eye.
 At first she tried to ignore it.
 Only when the sound that was distracting her cameraman became too loud for even her to ignore did she begin to surreptitiously glance off in the same direction Emerson was looking.
-With the same presence of mind that had allowed her to keep up a running narrative on the first day when a series of explosions had interrupted what was suppose to be nothing more than a test shot, when she caught sight of the drone streaking toward them, Jennings came about, trust her arm out, and pointed at the object that was now clearly visible to her, to Emerson, to Cardosa and to the production crew in New York.
+With the same presence of mind that had allowed her to keep up a running narrative on that first day’s series of explosions, when Jennings caught sight of the drone streaking toward them, she thrust her arms out, and pointed up at the object that was now clearly visible to her, Emerson, Cardosa, and the production crew in New York.

-Without asking for permission or alerting the show then in progress, the producer at the darkened, air conditioned WNN control room in the center of Manhattan switched from taping the feed from Arizona to broadcasting it live.
+Without asking for permission or alerting the show then in progress, the producer at the darkened, air-conditioned WNN control room in the center of Manhattan switched from taping the feed from Arizona to broadcasting it live.

 ~

-Only when he was sure the journalists out in the compound had spotted the drone and had reoriented their camera on it did Czoski order Davis to execute a series of last minute maneuvers that would leave no doubt in anyone’s mind that the crash they were about to stage was intentional.
+Only when he was sure the journalists out in the compound had spotted the drone and had reoriented their camera on it did Czoski order Davis to execute a series of last-minute maneuvers that would leave no doubt in anyone’s mind that the crash they were about to stage was intentional.
 “We don’t want some Air Force spox trying to tap dance around this by claiming it was a mechanical malfunction,” he muttered to no one in particular.

 Davis, who was ready for this, proceeded to bring the drone as close to the ground as he dared before executing a full loop.
 At its completion, he brought the drone back to level flight.
 Then, with a quick backward jerk on his joystick, he forced the drone into a near vertical climb before shoving the joystick forward until it hit the mechanical stops.